-How does it work?Glucomannan might work in the stomach and intestines by absorbing water to form a bulky fiber which treats constipation.
-It may also slow the absorption of sugar and cholesterol from the gut, helping to control sugar levels in diabetes, and reducing cholesterol levels.
+Glucomannan might work in the stomach and intestines by absorbing water to form a bulky fiber which treats constipation.
+It might also slow the absorption of sugar and cholesterol in the gut, helping to control sugar levels in people with diabetes and reduce cholesterol levels.

 Uses & Effectiveness

 - Constipation.
 Taking glucomannan by mouth seems to relieve constipation in adults, but it's not clear if it helps in children.